Agents & Models

 Session Resume Behavior🔗

-• Gemini ACP: currently creates a fresh ACP session/new on runtime restart, so Agentty falls back to transcript replay when needed.
+• Gemini ACP: currently creates a fresh ACP session/new on runtime restart, so Agentty treats the new sessionId as a fresh context, resends the full bootstrap, and falls back to transcript replay when needed.

-Codex app-server turns can run for a long time.
-Agentty waits up to 4 hours for Codex turn/completed by default.
+App-server-backed turns can run for a long time.
+Agentty waits up to 4 hours for turn completion by default for both Codex app-server and Gemini ACP.

 Selecting a Backend🔗